SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: How do I apply for a job?

-A: Click on the big yellow button that says "Click button to APPLY" and choose the job you are most interested in applying for, You'll need to create an account and upload a document (a single PDF, put as much in it as you like) and then answer the pre-interview questions.
-There is a section in the questions where you can check off ALL the different jobs you want to apply for, so only apply one time to the job you want the most.
+A: Once the portal becomes active, you will click on the blue button that says "Shortcut to Summer Employment" and choose the job you are most interested in applying for, you'll need to create an account and upload a document (a single PDF, put as much in it as you like) and then answer the pre-interview questions.

 Q: Where do I answer "pre-interview questions"?

-A: After you upload your resume/cover letter in the applicant, the questions will be visible.
+A: After you upload your resume/cover letter in the application, the questions will be visible.

 Q: What is a "constituency"?

-Q: Where do Emerging Artist Participants work and participate in training?
+Q: Where do Summer Emerging Artist Program participants work and participate in training?

-A: Emerging Artists training takes place in a variety of different locations, depending on the space available and the space needed for each task.
+A: In -person training typically takes place in a variety of different locations in each constituency, depending on the space available and the space needed for each task.
 Sometimes we are in a computer lab at a municipal office or library.
 Sometimes we are at a theatre for rehearsal, or in a sponsors location.
 On occasion, the space we booked gets bumped, but not very often.
 We try wherever possible to use locations that are transit-friendly.
 We perform in a variety of public and quasi-public spaces.
-We have dedicated office space with two desks in Barrie for the summer and a number of other sites for work completion across the county with a focus to rotate locations and days within each constituency.
-Photo/Video/Web team members may be able to complete tasks from home that require specialized software and CPU power using your existing setup.
 Some training is also done online or remotely.
 Additionally, some training sessions are duplicated in other areas, so if you cannot attend in your home constituency, it may be possible to attend at another location.

-Q: Why would I want to make $14.00/hr to do Human Resources or Communications and Web Design Tasks.
+Q: Why would I want to make minimum wage to do any of these summer jobs?

 A: Great question!
-The number one reason why is that you get a great deal of opportunity to REALLY do the jobs that you have been training for in school.
-Our HR Assistants aren't making coffee, photocopying and stapling, they are actually living their career-goal roles using HRM Payworks Software, drafting and editing policies and responding to Health and Safety issues.
+The number one reason why is that you get a great deal of opportunity to REALLY do the jobs that you have been training for in school to wish to explore as a career.
+Our Admin Assistants aren't making coffee - they are actually living their career-goal roles using HRM Payworks Software, drafting and editing policies and responding to Health and Safety issues.
 You aren't just a small part of a massive team, you ARE the team.
 Of course, we have experts who lead you and teach you how to get these things done, but these positions are really for self-starters who are eager to have the responsibility and demonstrate their competency in their fields.

 Q: When do the jobs start, and how long are the contracts?
 How many hours do I get?

-A: The earliest possible start date is April 23rd and the last possible date of work is September 1st.
-Contracts are typically 8 weeks in length (the shortest possible is 6 weeks) and the longest contracts are 16 weeks.
+A: The earliest possible start date is April 26, 2021 and the last possible date of work is Feb 28, 2022.
+Contracts are typically eight weeks in length (the shortest possible is 6 weeks) and the longest contracts are 23 weeks.
 The minimum weekly hours allocated to your contract is 30, and the maximum is 40 hours.
+Some part time positions may be available.

 Q: When will I find out if I have a job or not?

 A: All of our summer positions are funded by the Canada Summer Jobs program.
 Without the support of this federal program, we do not have any position to offer.
-Therefore, we must wait to learn how many of the positions we applied for in each constituency will actually be funded in 2019.
+Therefore, we must wait to learn how many of the positions we applied for in each constituency will actually be funded in 2021.
 So as soon as we know, we will be moving forward to make first-round offers.
-This is typically towards the end of April each year.
+This is typically towards the end of April/early May each year.

 Q: I'm still in secondary school.
 I heard I can get a credit for this summer work experience.
 Is that true?